 Throughout this research stage you should be able to whittle down your list to just a few targeted, relevant journals which are most closely linked to your expertise and research interests.
 Editors will be more likely to contact you for a peer review if they can see a clear link between a submitted manuscript and your own expertise, so it pays to be diligent at this stage.

 Some journals advertise a ‘Call for Peer Reviewers’ on their website.
 It’s relatively rare, but worth checking in case you can simply register your details through a journal’s online submission site, rather than reaching out separately via email.

-You might find a colleague, mentor, or supervisor who can put you in touch with the editor.
+Once you know the journals you want to review for, it can help to use your academic and professional networks to find a connection.
+This could be a colleague, mentor, or supervisor who knows the editor.
 Some journals have large editorial boards, so check the online board listing in case you know someone who could introduce you.

 When you contact an editor:

 Don’t be disheartened if you don’t hear back from your chosen journals, as it may take some time before they receive a submission which is particularly relevant to your expertise.
 If your application to become a peer reviewer is declined, make sure you ask for feedback so that you can improve your chances of success with a different journal.